My Epstein-Barr Natural Treatment & Healing Protocol

-This post wraps up my Reactivated Epstein-Barr series with a list of natural treatments I use to feel better.
+This post wraps up my reactivated Epstein-Barr virus (EBV) series with a list of natural treatments I use to feel better.

 First, thank you for ALL the kind words you on the blog comments, and my Instagram & Facebook posts.
 I love this community!
 If you’re new here, check out the comments and stories from women around the world in the comment sections on all three of the posts in this series—and add your own, too!
 We’d love to hear from you. 🙂

-If you missed posts one and two, you may want to read them first:
+If you missed the first two posts in this series, you may want to read them first:

 In post #1, you can read my full story about non-stop strep as a kid, mono in high school, my mystery low thyroid diagnosis over the past 15 years, and how I never quite felt fully recovered from the mono.